 3.1.1 The commitments relating to air quality within this interim CoCP have been drawn from the assessment of significant effects upon air quality which is included in Chapter 8 of the ES with additional detail within figures 8.1 to 8.21 and appendices 8A to 8G.
-Full details how the contractor's methodologies of the Contractor's mitigation measures for dealing with air quality impacts must be included in the full any relevant CoCP.
+Full details of the Contractor's mitigation measures for dealing with air quality impacts must be included in any relevant CoCP.